Super Mario RPG: Release

-Super Mario RPG became the last Super NES game released by Square in America, with Treasure of the Rudras and Treasure Hunter G as the last games released in Japan.
+Super Mario RPG was first released in Japan on March 9, 1996.
+It sold 1.47 million copies in Japan, making it the third best-selling game of 1996 in that region.
+For the game's North American release in May of 1996, Nintendo shipped 300,000 copies to retailers in the United States.
+The game's North American sales surpassed Nintendo's expectations, with an estimated sell-through of more than 200,000 units within a month on shelves.
+A representative for Nintendo of America said that it was "on track to easily exceed our 500,000 target, and it may easily become a one million seller by the end of this calendar year."
+By August 24, it had been the most-rented game in the United States for 14 weeks straight.
+Super Mario RPG became the sixth best-selling game of 1996 in the United States.
+It was the last SNES game released by Square in North America, with Treasure of the Rudras and Treasure Hunter G being its last games released in Japan.

-Super Mario RPG was released on Virtual Console for Wii in Japan on June 24, 2008.
-It was released for the first time in Europe and Australia on August 22, 2008 on Virtual Console for Wii, as part of the third Hanabi Festival (a period in which several games not previously available in Europe are released on the Wii's Virtual Console).
-It was released on Virtual Console for Wii in North America on September 1, 2008, with the distinction of being the 250th Virtual Console game released in that region.
-Super Mario RPG was released on Virtual Console for Wii U in Japan on August 5, 2015, in Europe and Australia on December 24, 2015, and in North America on June 30, 2016.
-It was also packed into the Super NES Classic Edition in 2017.
+On June 24, 2008, Super Mario RPG was released for the Wii Virtual Console service in Japan.
+It was released for the first time in Europe and Australia for the Wii Virtual Console on August 22, 2008, as part of the third Hanabi Festival (a period in which several games not previously available in Europe were released on the Wii Virtual Console).
+The Wii Virtual Console version saw a release in North America on September 1, 2008, being the 250th Virtual Console game released in that region.
+Super Mario RPG was released on the Wii U Virtual Console in Japan on August 5, 2015, in Europe and Australia on December 24, 2015, and in North America on June 30, 2016.
+It was also included as one of 21 games for the Super NES Classic Edition in 2017.